-Are you a middle schooler who wants to write great short stories?
+Are you a middle school student with many great stories to tell but are not sure where to get started?
 This is the class for you!

 Call (231) 995-1700 or Click here to register